3Tamao3/DBD-AFK-LEGION-FARMING/README.md

 The script farmed me ~1mil Bloodpoints overnight and 9k Shards in two days

-The script works only on 1920x1080 res.
+The script works only on 1920x1080 res. cuz of the fixed coordinates.

 (It is not bannable because Dead By Daylight doesn't care if you use macros or something like that so don't worry c:)

+Here is my dbd-auto-leveling-script: https://github.com/3Tamao3/DBD-auto-leveling